dawah-wadah/HappyBird/README.md

 - `JavaScript` for game logic
 -  `HTML` Canvas elements for effects
-- A yet to be determined physics engine
+- A yet to be determined physics engine, or perhaps write my own
 - `Webpack` to bundle js files.